GunnarGrop1/dva313-project/README.md

 ```

 The install script will ask you to enter you AWS IAM Key, Secret Key, and the instance-id of the EC2 instance you want to monitor,
-so make sure to have those handy
+as well as the instances' availability zone (e.g us-east-1), so make sure to have those handy.
 Run the install script (it will ask you for sudo priviliges):
 ```bash
 cd dva313-project/